 The trees are already budding and the daffodils have appeared.
-And even though there’s a cold spell on the horizon, this is an ideal time to get your shopping list ready for fertilizer or chatting with your lawn maintenance pros about problem areas that need to be addressed in 2019.
+And even though there’s a cold spell on the horizon, this is an ideal time to get your shopping list ready for fertilizer or chatting with your lawn maintenance pros about problem areas that need to be addressed this year.

 TIMING IS EVERYTHING

 If you want to keep your lawn looking beautiful throughout the season, fertilizer should be applied every 6 weeks during the spring after mowing the lawn 2 or 3 times.
 Here are a couple of weather-related tips:

 1) Try not to apply fertilizer during hottest part of the day or in extremely windy conditions

 2) If rain isn’t in the immediate forecast, turn the sprinklers on after applying fertilizer to water it in thoroughly.

 Organic fertilizer is usually made from plant or animal waste such as manure and compost or powdered minerals like bone and cottonseed meal.
 In addition to releasing nutrients, as organic fertilizers break down, they improve the structure of the soil and increase its ability to hold water and nutrients.
 Over time, organic fertilizers will make your soil and plants healthy and strong.

 1) Organic fertilizer’s microorganisms must break down to release nutrients into the soil.
 That means they need warmth and moisture to do their job, so their effectiveness is limited seasonally.